canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

     {
       type: "widevine",
       getLicense,
-      persistentLicense: true,
-      licenseStorage,
+      persistentLicenseConfig,
     },
   ],
 });
 ```

-### licenseStorage property
+### persistentLicenseConfig property

-The `licenseStorage` property is an object allowing the RxPlayer to load and
+The `persistentLicenseConfig` property is an object allowing the RxPlayer to
-saved stored IDs.
+load and saved stored session identifiers, to be able to retrieve them later.

 It needs to contain two functions: